Discover all you need to know about using taxis in Egypt. From tips on fares to safety advice, navigate your journey with ease.

 Private taxis in Egypt are generally more luxurious and comfortable than traditional street taxis.
 These taxis can be booked in advance through travel agencies, hotels, or specialized car services.
 Private taxis offer fixed rates, which eliminates the uncertainty about the cost of the ride.

 Ride-hailing services like Uber and Careem have become increasingly popular in Egypt, especially in major cities like Cairo and Alexandria.
-These services offer convenience, transparent pricing, and the ability to track your ride in real-time via a smartphone app.
+These services offer convenience, transparent pricing, and the ability to track your ride in real-time via a smart app.
 Uber and Careem are reliable alternatives to traditional taxis and often provide a smoother experience.

 Booking a taxi in Egypt can be done in several ways, depending on the type of taxi and your location.
 Here’s a breakdown of how to secure a taxi in Egypt: